petrvanblokland/DesignDesignSpace/Program2018.md

 ### Live coaching while starting your studio
 #### Online, customized planning and topics.
 Ask for details on time and price.

-You are in the working of starting your own studio.
+You are working on starting your own studio.
 Either recently graduated or you have been working in a design studio for years and now it is time to start your own.
-It is promising to be really interesting and rewarding, but also hard to get control about planning, budget and how to acquire clients or paying users.
+It is promising to be really interesting and rewarding, but also hard to get control over planning, budget and how to acquire clients or paying users.
 Design Design Space offers the opportunity of live coaching.
-How this is origanized depends on your needs.
+How this is organized depends on your needs.
 It can be one day of support, going through your plans and responding to them, up to helping you with management and feedback of the entire setup.
 All customized to what is required and available as budget.

 *Live coaching uses an intensive mixture of personal hangouts, group hangouts, live online presentations by coaches and designers, document sharing through GitHub.*